MohidulHaqueTushar/Agent-base-Modeling-for-Reproducible-Result/README.md

 # Agent-base-Modeling-Final-Market-Share

 In both agent-based models and other sufficiently complicated economic models, there may be path-dependent effects: The trajectory or outcome of individual replications may depend strongly on random effects that occur early in the computation.
 This creates obstacles for good research with reproducible results.
-The main focus on a technology choice model inspired by Brian Arthur.
-We are interested in the final market share of the second-most widely used technology (after 5000 time periods as is the default).
+Herw the main interest is in the final market share of the second-most widely used technology (after 5000 time periods as is the default).

 **Interpretation:**